(Get it? You’re saying “microbe-ites.”)

 Each of these ingredients work together to give COMPEL its soft, smooth feeling that help to maintain the skin barrier function so that hands feel soft, smooth, and protected.

 Note: COMPEL follows all recommendations from the CDC Guideline for Hand Hygiene in Health-Care Settings.
-All ingredients are FDA approved.
+COMPEL's formula is registered with the FDA.

 Some people, though instances are rare, experience adverse effects or even allergic reaction when using the ingredients in COMPEL.